 Tip – Make sure to submit all required documents for the filing in the same transaction or envelope.

 Tip – Make sure to submit your Proposed Order with your Application/Petition in the same transaction.

 - Document Defective

-Tip – If a PDF file is corrupted or defective, you will need to recreate the PDF using the original document and either saving it to PDF, printing it to PDF, or scanning it to PDF.
-Then, you can resubmit the document.
+Tip – To fix corrupt or defective PDF files, recreate them using the original document; either save it to PDF, print it to PDF, or scan it to PDF.
+Then, resubmit the document.

 - Resubmit each document as a separate pdf in same envelope

-Tip – A good rule of thumb is that for each document you expect to be file stamped, it should be uploaded as its own PDF document.
+Tip – A good rule of thumb is that for each document you expect the court to file stamp, upload it as its own PDF document.